Spiritual but Not Religious

 - They always respect the belief systems of others, even if they differ from their own.
 Nevertheless, they don’t try to impose their belief systems on others.

 The bottom line –

-We all have conscience, which is the inborn sense of right and wrong.
+Spiritual people have discovered there is only one true power and that is inside them, which is called conscience.
+It is the inborn sense of right and wrong.
 Conscience supports the grand edifice of spirituality as its foundation.
 All religions of the world promote spirituality in spite of apparent differences in their philosophical concepts.
 The people, who always listen to the voice of their conscience, contribute largely to raise the consciousness of the society.
 The people with higher consciousness will ultimately make the world a better place to live in whether they are affiliated with a religion or not.